- •

 Cabins on board

-Some ferries from Athens (All Ports) to Kos (Main Port) offer cabins, allowing you to sleep on the ship during longer trips.
+Some ferries from Athens to Kos (Main Port) offer cabins, allowing you to sleep on the ship during longer trips.
 Cabins may include private or shared options, and pet-friendly cabins are available on some ships.

 Bringing your pet on the ferry